ember-learn/ember-blog/source/2019-12-23-countdown-to-the-new-year-ember-bootstrap-and-ember-paper.md

 ### Ember Bootstrap  - Why I Like It

-If you're looking to add Bootstrap to an Ember application, `ember-bootstrap` makes doing so incredibly easy.
+If you're looking to add Bootstrap to an Ember application, `ember-bootstrap` makes doing so incredibly straight-foward.

 `ember-bootstrap`'s clean API's and native Ember components also provide an ergonomic way to use Bootstrap in your Ember application, and all without using Bootstrap's JavaScript.